Onemind-Services-LLC/cloudmydc-docs/docs/container/container-deployment/Certified Containers Deployment.md

 ---
-title: Certified containers deployment
+title: Certified Containers Deployment
 slug: certified-containers-deployment
 sidebar_position: 1
 ---

-The platform offers the most popular [software stacks](/docs/quickstart/software-stack-versions) as pre-configured and managed solutions for quick deployment and comfortable management.
+The platform offers the most popular [software stacks](/quickstart/software-stack-versions) as pre-configured and managed solutions for quick deployment and comfortable management.
 All of these certified containers are thoroughly tested and optimized specifically for use within the platform.
-Customizations include regular updates to the latest software version and additional integrations (such as auto-optimization based on the assigned resources, automated SSL certificates installation and application deployment, built-in [auto-clustering](/docs/application-setting/scaling-and-clustering/auto-clustering-of-instances), etc.).
+Customizations include regular updates to the latest software version and additional integrations (such as auto-optimization based on the assigned resources, automated SSL certificates installation and application deployment, built-in [auto-clustering](/application-setting/scaling-and-clustering/auto-clustering-of-instances), etc.).

-1. The deployment of certified containers is performed via the [topology wizard](/docs/environment-management/setting-up-environment), which can be opened by clicking the **New Environment** button.
+1. The deployment of certified containers is performed via the [topology wizard](/environment-management/setting-up-environment), which can be opened by clicking the **New Environment** button.

 <div style={{
     display:'flex',